Episode

 .

-camp, Nancy, Big Scott, Matt, Jeff and Kirk pause by the fire after returning
+(Back at camp, Nancy, Big Scott, Matt, Jeff and Kirk pause by the fire after returning from the challenge)

 .